miseeger/AspNet.JWTAuthServer/README.md

 First off grab the sourcecode as a [zip file](https://github.com/miseeger/AspNet.JWTAuthServer/archive/master.zip) or [clone the repository](github-windows://openRepo/https://github.com/miseeger/AspNet.JWTAuthServer).
 Then open it in Visual Studio and restore the NuGet packages.
 The solution was developed with the VS2015 Community Edition.
 When done, then rebuild the solution.
+Right out of the box the APIs will be compiled as console applications.

 Copy the SQLite database located in the **Data** (solution) folder to a local directory in your system and set the connection string in the app.config file of the AspNet.JWTAuthServer